Your body has the wisdom to heal itself. My role is to guide your body to reconnect with this wisdom.

 What’s in my medicine bag

-+ Radical compassion: My wish is to meet you as you are, in a way that is mindful, heart-centred and attuned to your needs.
++ Radical compassion: My wish is to meet you as you are, in a way that is trauma-informed, heart-centred and attuned to your needs.
 (This may be more uncomfortable than it sounds!)

 + Movement: Movement is life.
-Whether it is through yoga forms, or awareness of where energy is moving and where it is held.
+Whether it is through yoga forms, or awareness of where energy is moving and where emotions are held.

 + Stillness: Stillness is dynamic.
 Through mindfulness, we can pause to notice the stories we tell ourselves and access our own truth.